sveawebpay/java-integration/README.md

         ...
     .getPaymentForm();
     //Continue as a PayPage payment
-    .usePaymentMethod (PaymentMethod.DBSEBSE) //see APPENDIX for Constants
+    .usePaymentMethod (PAYMENTMETHOD.DBSEBSE) //see APPENDIX for Constants
         ...
     .getPaymentForm();
     //Continue as an invoice payment